LeonTrii/Playground/README.md

 Random-number-generator: Generates a number from the given inputs.
 Beware of the reset button..

-Survey-form: Redirects you to a YouTube page with "Never Gonna Give You Up".
+Survey-form: A survey form with simple question.
+Redirects you to a YouTube page with "Never Gonna Give You Up" upon submission.